BenjaminSivac/Projects_2022/README.md

 * <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/DataCamp/AirbnbMarket/AirbnbMarket.md">Exploring the NYC Airbnb Market</a>

 ## <a href="https://github.com/BenjaminSivac/Projects_2022/blob/main/Covid_SwedishHousingMarket/condo_prices.md">Covid-19 And The Swedish Housing Market</a>
 *[On-hold]* Based on my Bachelor's thesis in Statisics, explaining the work and thoughtprocess handling imputation, decomposition and modelling timeseries.
+It is also  a chance for me to practice tidyverse, improve techniques, and give a proper structure to the code.
 Since there are a lot of cleaning and structuring left to do in the notebook, I have decided to upload the old R files.

 ***